USRSE/usrse.github.io/pages/community/code-of-conduct.md

 and are committed to preserving and maintaining the welcoming nature of our community.

 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
-All reports will be kept confidential.
+All reports will be kept confidential, with the exception of cases where the steering committee determines it prudent to share the report with law enforcement.
+In those cases, the report will be shared with the proper legal authorities.

 In some cases the US-RSE Leadership may determine that a public statement will need to be made.
 If that’s the case, the identities of all involved parties and reporters will remain confidential unless those individuals instruct us otherwise.